Deanna Archuleta

-Deanna A. Archuleta (born 1964) is an oil and gas development lobbyist and former American government official who served as the deputy assistant secretary for water and science in the Department of the Interior and former senior adviser to the secretary of the interior.
+Deanna A. Archuleta (born 1964) is a Washington DC lobbyist and former American government official who served as the deputy assistant secretary for water and science in the Department of the Interior and former senior adviser to the secretary of the interior.
 From New Mexico, she served as a member of the Bernalillo County Board of Commissioners and was a candidate for mayor of Albuquerque in 2017.

 Career

 Before her appointment to the department, Archuleta was the southwest regional director for the Wilderness Society, which promoted land conservation and environmental protection throughout the region.
 She also served on President-elect Barack Obama's Transition Team in Washington, D.C.